 Child birth in the United States

-The certified birth certificate issued by the County Clerk must be legalized with an Apostille certificate.
-You will find instructions for obtaining the Apostille certificate by following this link.
+The certified birth certificate issued by the County Clerk must be legalized with an Apostille certificate (see the instructions).
 Please note that the U.S. Federal legalization agencies cannot grant Apostille Certification for birth certificates issued by the Health Department.

 A child born outside marriage having a Finnish mother